 Stalactites form as water drips from the ceiling of the cave, leaving minerals behind.
 The minerals build up very slowly to make the stalactite.
 All stalactites start out as capillary tubes (also called soda straws).
 You can always remember the difference between stalactites and stalagmites because stalactites hang "tight" to the ceiling.

-We receive a lot of questions, one of those are always "how are stalagmites formed?"
-Stalagmites are formed when dripping water hits and deposits minerals on the cave floor.
-Over thousands of years, those mineral deposits build on top of each other, slowly growing the stalagmite higher and higher.
+These are formed when dripping water hits and deposits minerals on the cave floor.
 Stalagmites are almost always found underneath stalactites and you can always remember the stalagmites hold "mighty" on the ground.

 Drapery Formations (Curtains)